Serre-invariant stability conditions and Ulrich bundles on cubic threefolds: Introduction

-\begin{res} Let $\cT$ be a $\C$-linear triangulated category with Serre functor $S$.
-Recall that the space of stability conditions on $\cT$ caries a right action of $\widetilde{\text{GL}}^+_2(\R)$ which is the universal cover of $\text{GL}^+_2(\R)$, see Section \ref{sec-review}.
-The first result of this paper is a general criterion which implies the existence of a unique orbit of stability conditions which are invariant with respect to the action of the Serre functor (Definition \ref{def-Sinvstab}). \begin{Thm}[Theorem \ref{thm_uniqueSinv}] Let $\sigma_1$ and $\sigma_2$ be Serre-invariant stability conditions on a linear triangulated category $\cT$ satisfying the conditions \ref{C1}, \ref{C2} and \ref{C3} in Section \ref{section-serre-invariant}.
-Then there exists $\tilde{g} \in \widetilde{\emph{GL}}^+(2, \mathbb{R})$ such that $\sigma_1= \sigma_2 \cdot \tilde{g}$. \end{Thm}
+Let $\cT$ be a $\C$-linear triangulated category with Serre functor $S$.
+Recall that the space of stability conditions on $\cT$ carries a right action of $\widetilde{\text{GL}}^+_2(\R)$, which is the universal cover of $\text{GL}^+_2(\R)$; see Section~\ref{sec-review}.
+The first result of this paper is a general criterion which implies the existence of a unique orbit of stability conditions which are invariant with respect to the action of the Serre functor (Definition~\ref{def-Sinvstab}).